Lost film: Stock footage

 Several films that would otherwise be entirely lost partially survive as stock footage used for later films.

 For example, the Universal Pictures short Boo!
 (1932) contains the only remaining footage of the Universal feature film The Cat Creeps (1930).
 However, UCLA still has a copy of the soundtrack.
-The James Cagney film Winner Take All (1932) used scenes from the early talkie Queen of the Night Clubs (1929), starring Texas Guinan; that footage is all that remains of the earlier film.
+The James Cagney film Winner Take All (1932) used scenes from the early talkie Queen of the Night Clubs (1929), starring Texas Guinan; that footage is all that remains of the earlier film, and the follies show sequence from the 1932 film The Tenderfoot starring Joe E. Brown is all that remains of the 1930 First National Pictures film Lilies of the Field, which originally was the mechanical ballet sequence.

 Actress-turned-gossip columnist Hedda Hopper made her screen debut in the Fox film The Battle of Hearts (1916).
 Twenty-six years later, in 1942, Hopper produced her short series "Hedda Hopper's Hollywood #2".
 In the short, Hopper, William Farnum (the film's star), her son William Hopper, and William Hopper's wife Jane Gilbert view brief portions of The Battle of Hearts.
 More than likely, Hopper had an entire print of the movie in 1942.
 However, like many early Fox films, The Battle of Hearts is now lost or missing.

 One of the best-known of Charlie Chaplin's works, the silent film The Gold Rush (1925), was re-released in 1942 to include a musical track and narration by Chaplin himself.
 The reissue would end up having the unintentional result of preserving the film, as the original film (though generally not considered a lost film) shows noticeable degradation of image and missing frames, damage not evident in the 1942 version.

-The Polish film O czym się nie mówi (1939) contains three short fragments of Arabella (1917), one of the early films of Pola Negri which were later lost.
+The Polish film O czym się nie mówi (1939) contains three short fragments of Arabella (1917), one of the early films of Pola Negri that was later lost.